Ever wondered how you can implement contextual help that meets customers right at their point of need?

 Segment customers to provide contextual help

 Lastly, you can offer help to users based on their segment.
-This is important as different users have different goals, pain points, and issues with your product.
+This is important, for example, existing users and new users have different goals, pain points, and issues with your product.

 The goal of the contextual help you provide should be to furnish customers with answers, doing that before they even think to ask a question.